theJugglingCompany.com

 The change that ignores one strand while building the other is working with half the architecture.
 The bridges are not optional checkpoints.
 They are what makes the two strands a helix rather than two separate lines.

-References: Bridges W, Managing Transitions, Addison-Wesley 1991.
+References: Bridges W, Managing Transitions 1991.

 Read next: The Club Pass Is a Contract - the exchange between two parties that creates a shared structure neither holds alone.